 Energy infrastructure Master Limited Partnerships (MLPs) hunt for growth and income by investing in midstream transportation and storage facilities for crude oil and natural gas.
 OFI SteelPath, a leading innovator in developing MLP investment products, was first to market with MLP-focused open-end mutual funds, providing investors convenient access to this growing asset class.
-Energy infrastructure assets include crude oil, petroleum products, and natural gas pipelines, tanks, rail cars, ships, terminals, and storage facilities characterized by their strategic importance and long useful lives.
+Energy infrastructure assets include pipelines, tanks, rail cars, ships, terminals, and storage facilities characterized by their strategic importance and low correlation to commodity prices.

 Learn more about each of the Oppenheimer SteelPath funds: